Beginners' linocut workshops - Autumn 2025

 Friday 7 November 2025 - Introduction to linocut print workshop

 Sarah worked on a linocut print featuring trees in a landscape.
-Sarah created a print of stacked teacups in cobalt blue.
+Jane created a print of stacked teacups in cobalt blue.
 Helen produced a linocut of a tree, and Gwyneth designed a vibrant hot pink marking tile for her kitchen.

 “Very enjoyable and interesting.”